GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Close the debugger

 When you're finished debugging, click the red square in the upper right corner of the debug pane.
-You'll be asked whether to continue listening for snapshots in the background:
+IntelliJ asks whether to continue listening for snapshots in the background:

 ![](images/continuelistening.png)